 Abbreviations: Keep abbreviations to the minimum, and define each at its first use.

-References: References for Journal of Restorative Medicine should follow the numerical system.
-Identify with Arabic numerals in superscript (no parentheses).
+References: Indicate references within text using superscripted Arabic numerals without parentheses.
 A full list of references should be provided at the end of the article, in numerical order with a period following each number, no parentheses, sequentially as they appear in the text.
 Do not alphabetize.
-Use the Index Medicus reference style (see Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
-Ann Inter Med 1988,1.08:2 58–65).
-For abbreviations of journal names, refer to List of Journals Indexed in Index Medicus.
-Provide names of all authors, full article titles and inclusive pages.
+Abbreviate journal names according to the style of Index Medicus.
+Provide names and initials of all authors up to four authors, or three authors and et. al. The authors’ names are followed by the full title of the article; the abbreviated title of the journal; the year of publication; the volume number; and the first and last page numbers.
 Accuracy of reference data is the responsibility of the author.

 Tables: All tables should be double-spaced.
 Title all tables, and number them in order of their citation in the text.
 Any notes should appear at the bottom of the table.